JayasuriyanRP/interview-pathway/README.md

 - Daily streaks and reminders (planned)
 - Leaderboards and community features (planned)

+## Analytics & Privacy

+This site uses Google Analytics to track page visits and user engagement.
+No personally identifiable information is collected.
+Data is used solely to improve the app and understand usage patterns.
+For more details, see [Google Analytics privacy documentation](https://support.google.com/analytics/answer/6004245?hl=en).

 ## Project Overview

 Interview Pathway is a modern web application designed to help users prepare for technical interviews.
 It provides structured learning paths, nested subpaths, and categorized questions/answers for a wide range of technologies (e.g., Frontend, Angular, HTML, CSS, and more).